andy770921/sketch-to-css-fonts/README.md

          └──    symbols.ttf
 ```

-## GitHub Action:
+## GitHub Actions:

 1. You can replace `demo.sketch` with your customized `.sketch` file in the folder `/sketch`.

-2. When an new commit pushes into Repo, the workflows of GitHub Action will be fired.
+2. When an new commit pushes into Repo, the workflows of GitHub Actions will be fired.

 3. After all commands are done, you will get an `artifact.zip` file, which contains fonts and css.